 Light is the most important source of energy.
 Whether it be from a natural source like the sun or from a man-made source like a bulb, all forms of light make our life easier and better.
-Do you know this interesting fact about the light that it can only travel in a straight path?
-This property is also known as the rectilinear propagation.
-There are various other exciting concepts covered in class 10 light chapter.
+Do you know this interesting fact about light that it can only travel in a straight path?
+This property is also known as rectilinear propagation.
+There are various other exciting concepts covered in the class 10 light chapter.
 Read on to learn more about it!

 This Blog Includes: